xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

     1. This interface will clear the current settings and restore to the original settings (system default settings)

 :return: code
-    code: See the return code documentation for details.
+    code: See the API code documentation for details.
 ```

 #### def __clean_error__(self):